zodiac12k/kubeutils/README.md

 ### Before you begin

-This utility use only for Mac OS.
-Not validated in other OS(Windows, Linux).
+This utility can use only for Mac OS.
+It's not validated in other OS(Windows, Linux).

 You must install `yq` to use this utility.
 ```